Pravalika-27/Elevate-labs-static-website/README.md

 [Visit My Website] https://pravalika-27.github.io/Elevate-labs-static-website/

 📚 **Project Overview**
 This static website serves as a platform to introduce myself and share my internship experience.
-It highlights my role, skills, and projects.
+It highlights my role.

 🚀 **How I Hosted This Project on GitHub Pages**
 To deploy this website as a static site using GitHub Pages, I followed these steps: